api3dao/vitepress-docs/docs/reference/ois/next/processing.md

 # {{$frontmatter.title}}

+Processing allows Airnode operators to define custom logic that executes before or after an API call.
+This feature is useful for multiple use cases, including:

+- Authentication
+- Data transformation
+- Data aggregation
+- Data validation

+## Processing versions

+OIS specification has two versions of pre/post processing.
+Both versions serve the same use cases, but the second version is more flexible and convenient.
+Users are encouraged to use the second version.

+### v1

 The processing schema accepts an array of processing snippets (user defined code) which are chained.
 The first snippet receives parameters submitted as part of a template or on-chain request.
 The output of this snippet is passed to the